mliezun/bierecode/infra/README.md

 The workflow saves the Terraform state file to Workers KV so Terraform knows the namespace ID across runs.
 There is no additional backend configuration required.

+If the Cloudflare Pages project `bierecode-site` is missing, the workflow creates it automatically before deployment.
+This ensures the `wrangler pages deploy` step succeeds even on a fresh repository.

 ## Terraform State

 The workflow does not rely on a remote backend.
 Instead, the Terraform state